Donna Barr: Awards and accomplishments

 Barr and her work have been recognized with numerous awards and honors.
 These include The Xeric Grant in 2000, The Bruce Brown Foundation Grant in 2004, San Diego Comic-Con's Inkpot Award in 1996, Seattle's Cartoonists Northwest's Toonies in 1998, London Comics Creators Guild's Best Ongoing Humor Series in 1992, and the Washington Press Association's Communicator of Excellence for Fiction in 1997 and 1998.
 Barr appeared at the Cartoonists Northwest Association 2016 event and received a Golden Toonie Award.

 Involvement

-Donna Barr has been involved in the Northwest community as a member of the Graphic Artists Guild, the National Writers Union, UAW/AFL/CIO, and has acted as a consultant for the Media curriculum in the Arts Department at Olympic College in Bremerton, Washington.
+Donna Barr has been involved in the Northwestern US community as a member of the Graphic Artists Guild, the National Writers Union, UAW/AFL-CIO, and has acted as a consultant for the Media curriculum in the Arts Department at Olympic College in Bremerton, Washington.
 She lectures on her work at conventions and symposiums all over the United States, Canada, and Europe.
-She had attended Opttaconn in 2019.
+She attended Opttaconn in 2019.